ilias404/SOC-Automation-Project/README.md

 # Wazuh-Lab

 # Introduction
-The aim of this lab is to familiarise ourselves with Wazuh, The Hive and Shuffler in order to automate Security Operations Centre (SOC) tasks.
+The aim of this lab is to familiarize ourselves with Wazuh, The Hive and Shuffle in order to automate Security Operations Centre (SOC) tasks.
 First, we will create a diagram to help visualise the data flow between our machines and components in the lab environment.

 ![diagram](/screenshots/diagram.png)